warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 - A matcha latte cafe.
 - A mathematics-themed camp that serves pi(e) every day at 3:14pm.

 And that's just a few.
-This isn't even including the art installations I saw!
+This isn't even counting the art installations I saw!
 More on that later.

 ### So, what is Burning Man?
 Is it hedonist utopia?
 According to Ben (my camp's lead in 2024):